Amur-Heilong

 _alt_

 The Amur-Heilong harbors an incredible variety of species.
-Some 2,800 plant and 500 animal species inhabit the Russian side of the river alone.
-The area is a key habitat for some critically endangered wildlife such as the Amur tiger and the Amur leopard, which sits perilously close to the brink of extinction.
+Some 2,800 plant and over 600 animal species inhabit the Russian side of the river alone.
+The area is a key habitat for wildlife such as the endangered Amur tiger and the critically endangered Amur leopard, which sits perilously close to the brink of extinction with scientists estimating around 135 remaining the wild.
+Fortunately for Amur tigers, populations in Russia and China are increasing, with an estimated 500 Amur tigers in Russia and around 60 in China.

 The old-growth deciduous and coniferous forests are also home to musk deer and brown bears.
-And the wetland ecosystems of the Amur-Heilong offer important refuge for migratory waterfowl, such as Oriental white storks and red-crowned cranes.
-The Amur River is home to the world's largest salmon, the 150-pound Siberian taimen.
+And the wetland ecosystems of the Amur-Heilong offer important refuge for migratory waterfowl, such as Oriental white storks, and white-naped and red-crowned cranes.
+The Amur River is home to the world's largest salmon, the Siberian taimen.
 Wild ginseng, treasured for its healing powers, grows across the Russian Far East portion of the region.
+Mongolia’s eastern “Daurian” steppe ecosystems stand out as one of the best remaining examples of intact temperate grasslands in the world.
+There, the Mongolian gazelle (Procapra gutturosa) performs one of the largest migrations in the Northern hemisphere.
+This species may be found living in herds of several thousand individuals.
+Millions of migratory birds use Dauria as an important stopover location along two of the world’s largest flyways: The East Asia-Australasia flyway and the Central Asia flyway.

 People & Communities